blestdata/nnfs/Chapter2/Self_notes_Chapter_2.md

 # Definitions

-for a set of data coming from a bunch of sensors :-
+For a set of data coming from a bunch of sensors :-

 _Each Measurement will be a **feature**._
 _A group of features will be a **feature set**._
 _Value of a feature set is referred as a **sample**_

 **output = `activation`(weights * inputs + bias)**

+weights and biases are adjustible paramaters of a neural network

+# First Neurons

+When you initialize parameters in neural networks, our network will have weights initialized randomly, and biases set as zero to start.
+The values for weights and biases are what get “trained,” and they are what make a model actually work (or not work).